jimleitch01/packet-openstack-demos/README.md

 Deploying OpenStack on "Packet.Net" bare metal hosting using Terraform

+This QuickStart will get a demo OpenStack environment running on baremetal hosting as provided by http://packet.Net

+No need to repurpose old hardware and you won't have to tidy your garage.

 N.B.
 These instruction were made on Mac, and should run with no changes in Linux.
-Windows should be awesome too, but you're on your own for that gig.
+Windows should be awesome too, but you're on your own for that gig. (anyone who gets this working on a Windows client, please feel free to send the insturctions for me to update this)

 ### Pre-requisites